 Rilonacept lowers the body’s ability to fight infections, which may cause you to be more susceptible to viral and bacterial infections.
 The most common side effects of this drug are upper respiratory tract infections and injection site reactions.
 Symptoms of injection site reactions include redness, pain, itching, or swelling of the area.

-Because rilonacept impairs your body’s ability to fight infection, tell your doctor if you develop a fever, or any signs or symptoms of an infection.
+Because rilonacept impairs your body’s ability to fight infection, tell your rheumatology provider if you develop a fever, or any signs or symptoms of an infection.
 Stop the drug if you develop a serious infection.
-Tell your doctor if you are pregnant or planning to conceive.
-You should discuss with your doctor before receiving any vaccinations.
+Tell your rheumatology provider if you are pregnant or planning to conceive.
+You should discuss with your rheumatology provider before receiving any vaccinations.
 Live vaccines should be avoided while on this medication.
 You should discuss updating your vaccinations prior to starting this medication.